KimBergstroem/Kim-Bergstrom/README.md

 <br>

 With a passion for coding and an unwavering dedication to mastering the art of front-end development.
-Currently a student at Code Institute.

 A fast learner with a thirst for knowledge, I thrives on the challenge of mastering new programming languages and tools.
 But it's during the dark, quiet hours of the night that I truly shines, delving deep into code and pushing the boundaries of what's possible, the possibilities are endless. :full_moon: 🌆.
 I also loves connecting with other gamers and building a community around their shared passion as my hobbies besides programming are gaming.
 Streaming and playing video games with friends over twitch is second passion in my life. 🎮 👾